siddharth-2002/Luganodes-task/richtext_converted_to_markdown.md

 Objective
 ---------

 The objective of this project is to create an ETH deposit tracker that monitors deposits made to the Ethereum 2.0 deposit contract, extracts relevant data, and saves it into a defined schema.
-The application will also include error handling, logging mechanisms, and an optional alerting system using Grafana and Telegram notifications.
+The application will also include error handling, logging mechanisms, and an optional alerting system using Grafana, Prometheus, and Telegram notifications.

 Purpose
 -------